anhhoang1402/Recommender-System-Research/README.md

 * Run the T command to set up train and test data

-* Run MF-SGD command or MF-ALS depending on which algorithm you want to check.
+* Run MF-SGD command or MF-ALS depending on which algorithm you want to check

 6. T-Test:

-Run T to output results for the T-test of our research paper.
+Run T to output results for the T-test of our research paper